-Cantonment Pena Colorada (1879-1893) – Built on Peña Colorada Creek near a large spring and beneath a high bluff called Peña Colorada (Spanish for “red rock”), the post was established in 1880 as a means of preventing Indian raids into Mexico.
-The creek, spring, and the army post were named for the high bluffs, which were also called Rainbow Cliffs.
-The year-round spring long-provided fresh water to the Comanche and other nomadic native peoples, serving as a stop on the Comanche Trail.
+Cantonment Pena Colorada, Texas, was built on Peña Colorada Creek near a large spring and beneath a high bluff called Peña Colorada (Spanish for “red rock”).
+The post was established in 1879 to prevent Indian raids into Mexico.
+The creek, spring, and army post were named for the high bluffs, also called Rainbow Cliffs.
+The year-round spring provided fresh water to the Comanche and other nomadic native peoples, serving as a stop on the Comanche Trail.

 In 1860 the United States Secretary of War under President James Buchanan directed Lieutenant Colonel Robert E. Lee, commanding officer of the Department of Texas, to plan a military road connecting Fort Clark to Fort Davis.
 The implementation of these plans was delayed by 19 years.

-Completion of the railroad, in February 1883, brought the material superiority of a rapidly expanding United States, and soon the military necessity of Camp Pena ceased to exist.
+Completing the railroad in February 1883 brought the material superiority of a rapidly expanding United States, and soon the military necessity of Camp Pena ceased to exist.
 The post was officially abandoned on February 11, 1893.
-Today, the land where the post was established has become the “Marathon Post Park”.
+Today, the land where the post was established has become the “Marathon Post Park.”
 There are no remaining buildings from the fort.
 It is located about 5.5 miles southwest of Marathon, Texas.
 Take Avenue D south out of Marathon for about five miles, then turn right onto Post Ranch Road for about 0.5 miles.